dimalypai/mil-masters-thesis-chalmers/docs/report/06_OOLang.md

 ### References

-OOLang also supports references, which are similar to ordinary variables in C# (for reference, not value, types) or Java.
+OOLang also supports references, which are quite similar to ordinary variables in C# (for reference, not value, types) or Java.
+But there is a slight difference, which makes OOLang references remind of C pointers, namely that one can put a new value into the same reference cell (which is not possible in Java or C#, where one can just mutate the value or make a reference variable point to another reference).
 There is a `ref` operator for creating new references, `:=` for assigning values to references and `!` for reading reference values.
 The following examples demonstrates these operators and a declaration of a `Ref` variable (note that `=` is used for initialisation):

 ~~~
 def references : Unit